openebs/community/GOVERNANCE.md

 ## Adding and Removing Sub Projects
 The maintainers may add or remove sub projects or repositories.
 The maintainers take a conservative policy towards changing the sub projects: a new sub project must have a long term purpose that is distinct from existing sub projects; removed sub projects must be demonstrated to have outlived their purpose or have become unmaintainable.

+Once added, the sub project is considered to be donated to OpenEBS.

 When a sub project is removed, it is moved as-is to the OpenEBS-archive organization, along-with the related repositories.